Sam H. Brown

 Sam H. Brown was an American farmer and politician from Oregon.

 Career

 He was a member of the Oregon State Senate, representing Marion County, in the early 20th century.
 He was the son of Samuel Brown.

-Brown ran for governor of Oregon in 1934 and 1938.
+Brown ran for governor of Oregon in 1934 and 1938, losing in the Republican primaries both times.
 According to the Eugene Register-Guard, he was not a conspicuous leader in the legislature.

 Personal life

 The Sam Brown House in Gervais, Oregon, was named for his father.